 - attestations for any animal health disease status in the area

-- supplier quality assurance (SQA) agreements that describe the measures taken to ensure the food meets foreign country standards
+- documentation of a Supplier Food Safety Assurance Program (SFSAP) which would describe the measures taken to ensure the food meets foreign country standards

 Foreign country requirements may change from time to time.
 If you know about changes in foreign country requirements you should provide this information to the CFIA for follow-up and verification.

 Note: Non-compliant product should never jeopardize Canada's trade reputation.
 Canada protects countries without food safety requirements with a minimum requirement that permits only products compliant with Canadian regulations to be exported.

 Resources to consult for ensuring you meet the requirements for exporting your food include: